Volcano House: Current status

 On May 10, 2018, the hotel and the surrounding Kīlauea summit area of the national park was closed to the public as a result of then-ongoing volcanic explosions and earthquakes.
 The hotel reopened in late October 2018.

 Recent history

 In April 2008 the hotel had to be evacuated several times due to sulfur dioxide fumes from an eruption in Halemaʻumaʻu.
 The Ken Corporation's concession expired at the end of 2008, and the National Park Service undertook a search for a new concessionaire.

 Effective January 1, 2010, Volcano House was closed temporarily for renovations.
 Initially the Park Service hoped to have the new concessionaire in place and the hotel reopened by January 1, 2011.
-In April 2012, Hawai'i Volcanoes Lodge Company, a partnership between Ortega National Parks and Aqua Hotels and Resorts, became the new concessioner.
+In April 2012, Hawai'i Volcanoes Lodge Company, a partnership between Ortega National Parks (later renamed ExplorUS) and Aqua Hotels and Resorts, became the new concessioner.
 The gift shop and Namakani Paio cabins and campground opened shortly thereafter.
 Work on the rest of the building began in January 2013.
 The hotel and restaurant completed renovations and both the hotel and the restaurant opened for business in June 2013.